Sydney-Informatics-Hub/Dig3D/README.md

 #### Mean Model Functions

 - Bayesian Linear Regression: Before performing linear regression, the App standardizes the data and applies a feature-wise power transform scaler via scikit-learn implementation.
 Power transforms are a family of parametric, monotonic transformations that are applied to make data more like normal distributed.
 This is useful for modeling issues related to heteroscedasticity (non-constant variance), or other situations where normality is desired.
 In detail, the Yeo-Johnson transform [@Yeo:2000] is applied, which support both positive or negative data.
-After the featurewise scaling of data a first Bayesian Ridge regression is performed using scikit learn implementation `BayesianRidge`.
-The results of the coefficients and their uncertainty are used to select only significant features (with the ratio correlation coefficient divided by stddev larger than one).
+After the feature-wise scaling of data a first Bayesian Ridge regression is performed using scikit learn implementation `BayesianRidge`.
+The results of the coefficients and their uncertainty are used to select only significant features (with the ratio correlation coefficient divided by standard deviation larger than one).
 Then a second Bayesian Ridge regression is made using only the selected features and the final model and coefficients are stored, with non-significant coefficients set to zero.
-Predictions and their uncertainties are then obtained by using the trained model and are scale back with power law transform.
 For more implementation details see `blr.py`.

 - Probabilistic Neural Network: The probabilistic neural network is implemented by building a custom tensorflow probability model with automatic feature selection for sparsity.
 For implementation details see `bnn.py`.
 This method requires a feature-wise standard scaler.